bibleexchange/courses/book-of-romans/804_glorified-and-their-advocate.md

 1. What Shall We Then Say? (to these things)
 2. If God be for us?
 3. Shall he not freely
-4. Who Shalll lay anything to God's elect?
+4. Who Shall lay anything to God's elect?
 5. Who is he that condemneth (it is Christ that died)
 6. Who Shall Separate Us